 If a student withdraws from school, it is the responsibility of the parent to request a transfer from the school office in writing.
 A forwarding address and withdrawal date must be provided at the time of the transfer request.
 All fees are due to the school regardless of early withdrawal.
-Only tuition will be prorated based on the last day a student is present at school.
+Tuition payments must be current and parents are also required to pay 20% of the remaining balance due for the school year upon withdrawing their child.